-Because their ability to banish the powers of darkness is legendary, Hierophants are often employed by the Imperial armies that fight against followers of the Daemon Gods.
+from the Emperor, and it's rumoured theirs is the largest granted to the Colleges of Magic or even the Engineers' School.
+Some whisper this is because the legendary, Hierophants are often employed by the Imperial armies that fight against followers of the Daemon Gods.
 In addition, it is not uncommon for Hierophants to be asked to screen soldiers, militiamen, and sometimes even witch hunters who have had contact with the emissaries of darkness, to make sure none have been secretly harmed or corrupted by daemons.
 In the wake of the recent war in the north, the Hierophants find themselves exceedingly busy with such tasks.